cadebrown/ezc/README.md

 Then, `cd ezc`, or into the folder you downloaded it into.

+First, run `cp ezc-config.h.template ezc-config.h`, now modify `ezc-config.h`.
+The comments in that file should help you determine what options you should build with.
+I would recommend building with `readline` at the very minimum

 Then `make`.
 This should build the `ec` binary in the `ec/` directory.

 This can be executed like: `./ec/ec -h` for help, or run it with an expression like `./ec/ec -e '2 3+ print!'`, to test it out.
 That example should print out `5`.